 A student graduating from a Degree Programme taught in Finnish receives a Finnish Degree Certificate together with an English translation.
 A student graduating from a Degree Programme taught in English receives a Degree Certificate with the same content both in Finnish and in English.
 A double-degree student attending a Double-degree Programme taught in Finnish receives a Degree Certificate with the same content both in Finnish and in English.

 Every student receives a Diploma Supplement in English, which is an appendix to the Degree Certificate.
 The Diploma Supplement contains a description of the Finnish educational system and a description of the level of the Degree in the framework of Degrees and other knowledge, as well as a description of the student’s own field of study and Degree Programme.
 The student’s English Transcripts of Records are part of and an appendix to the Diploma Supplement.

-During their studies, students can request an official Transcript of Records free of charge once a semester at the Student Office of their Faculty.
+During their studies, students can request an official Transcript of Records at the Peppi Student’s Desktop or at the Student Office of their Faculty.